kamilrybacki/Phaistos/README.md

 In the show of unprecedented far-reaching, the resulting data models from Phaistos can be viewed as such "discs" containing malleable and abstract data validation dialects that can exist in a variety of forms and can be used to validate a variety of data payloads.
 Also - we used to burn data into disks 💽, so there's another angle to the name. 🤷‍♂️

+## Examples

+The directory `examples/` contains scripts and schemas that demonstrate how to use Phaistos to define and validate data models.
+The examples are written in Python and are intended to be run from the command line.

+More information about the examples can be found in the [examples README](examples/README.md).

 ## Contributing

 Thank you for considering contributing to this project!
 We welcome contributions from everyone.
 By participating, you agree to abide by the following guidelines: